848dkn/SLE777/README.md

 # SLE777
 ## Part 1: Gene Expression and Growth Data Analysis
+# Objectives of the Analysis
+Compute an average expression for each gene and exhibit the distribution of protein expression levels overall to provide a summary of gene expression.
+Detect Highly Expressed Genes: Develop a list comprising the top ten markers with the highest average expression values; these genes might be significant factors in the physiological procedure under consideration.

+## Code Summary and Output
+The code specifically looks to understand the distribution of gene expression from a given dataset across genes and tries to find key patterns.
+The following is what the above code accomplishes.
+Read and Prepare the Gene Expression Data The following code reads in gene expression data from a tab-separated file where gene identifiers are set to row names.
+The code computes the mean gene expression for each gene (row) across all of these conditions(columns).
+It then adds a new column Mean_Expression to its dataset, which has this calculated value.
+Top Genes: The code ranks the dataset using values from Mean_Expression and generates a list of 10 genes with maximum mean expression.
+Low-Expression Genes: It tells you a count of genes with an average expression value <10, which might indicate either non-expressed or lowly expressed under experimental conditions.
+Plots the Data: To better handle a broad spectrum of expression values, a log10 transformation is performed to develop a histogram that illustrates the range of the mean protein expression values.

+## Purpose of the Code
+### Installing a Package: R, like a lot of languages used for programming, gets its novel functionality and features from other libraries or packages.
+One of the most commonly employed R utilities for complex and adaptable representations of data is the ggplot2 package.

+#Explanation
+The ggplot2 package has been added and pulled from the CRAN (Comprehensive R Archive Network) online resource for R packages via the `install.packages("ggplot2")` command.
+R retrieves the ggplot2 package on CRAN, installs it on the machine where you are, and ultimately connects to it when it is executed.
+Usually, only in an instance that the package isn't already installed or once per session is this step important.
+You can load and use the bundle in current and future R sessions after it is successfully installed.

+### ggplot2 Package
+ggplot2 is a common R tool that facilitates the creation of a wide range of visualizations by adhering to the grammar of graphics, a lucid and consistent design framework.
+Charts like scatter plots, line graphs, and histograms are simple to make with ggplot2.
+Also, it offers you a plethora of personalization choices to precisely adjust things such as colors, labels, and scales to match your preferred visual style.

 ### 1.1 Reading the file and setting gene identifiers as row names